 In addition to the infrequent risks of any intraocular surgery, (infection, bleeding, inflammation, retinal detachment, etc.) there are special considerations for a child.
-Children?s eyes tend to develop inflammation after cataract surgery, especially when an IOL is placed.
+Children’s eyes can develop inflammation after cataract surgery, especially when an IOL is placed.
 Inflammation sometimes makes further surgery necessary.
 Glaucoma also occurs more frequently after cataract surgery in children.
 Lastly, cataract surgery for a child usually requires general anesthesia.

 IOLs are approved by the FDA for implantation for those eighteen years and older.
 Use of an IOL under age eighteen years is off-label.
 Drugs and devices are often used off-label when a physician determines that use is in the best interest of a patient.
 The placement an IOL in a child eye is made after a thorough eye examination followed by a discussion with the parent/guardian about the risks and benefits of an IOL versus a contact lens or glasses (informed consent).

 An IOL is frequently utilized when cataract surgery is performed after the first birthday.
 The use of an IOL in the first year of life, especially in the first few months of life, is investigational.
-A national study is being conducted under the auspices of the FDA and the National Institutes of Health to determine if an IOL is a viable option for infants.
+A national study was recently conducted under the auspices of the FDA and the National Institutes of Health to determine if an IOL is a viable option for infants.
+This study demonstrated that visual outcomes were similar in infants treated with an IOL compared to those treated with a contact lens.
+However, there was an increased risk of complications and need for additional surgeries in the IOL group.
 If a contact lens or glasses are used initially, secondary IOL insertion can be considered when the child is older and eye growth more complete.
-Use of an intraocular lens is an individualized decision for each child made after discussion between the ophthalmologist and the parent/guardian.
+Use of an intraocular lens is an individualized decision for each child made after discussion with the ophthalmologist.

 Are you a medical professional, interested in joining AAPOS?
 Find out more here ▶